-Cyberattack at MGM Resorts expected to cost casino giant $100 million
+Data breach at MGM Resorts expected to cost casino giant $100 million

 ________________

-AP Reporters Ken Ritter and Rio Yamat in Las Vegas contributed to this report.
+AP Reporters Frank Bajak, Ken Ritter and Rio Yamat contributed to this report.